Free worldwide shipping on every order

 A $400 Amazon panel that delivers 30 mW/cm² at 6 inches looks identical in your marketing photos to a $4,800 clinical panel that delivers 197 mW/cm².
 The difference shows up at session 4 when clients are not feeling anything and stop paying for the add-on.
 Consumer panels at sub-therapeutic irradiance kill the program.
 See the 7 specs that actually matter.

-Failure #2: Burying the offer
+Failure #2: Burying the service

 Failure #3: Treating it as a separate service line